 The Advising Plus experimental sample consisted of 4,815 high school seniors, representing all U.S. states and territories, who applied to participate in the CollegePoint initiative.
-CollegePoint is a Bloomberg Philanthropies-funded national remote advising program through which a consortium of four advising organizations offer remote college advising to high-achieving, low- and moderate-income high school seniors (we provide additional detail on CollegePoint in Section 2).
-CollegePoint focuses on supporting students to apply to colleges and universities with graduation rates of 70 percent or higher (referred to as "CollegePoint" schools).
-Among eligible applicants, students were randomly assigned to a control group that received the offer of remote advising (Advising Standard) or to a treatment group that received the offer of remote advising AND the opportunity to earn up to \$1,000 by completing the inputs described above (Advising Plus).
+Among eligible applicants, students were randomly assigned to a control group that received the offer of remote advising (the standard CollegePoint program, which we refer to as Advising Standard) or to a treatment group that received the offer of remote advising AND the opportunity to earn up to \$1,000 by completing the inputs described above (Advising Plus).
 Advisors were also randomly assigned to one of the two experimental conditions, such that each advisors' caseload consisted of either all Advising Standard or all Advising Plus students.
-A prior experimental evaluation of CollegePoint advising found only small positive effects (1.3 percentage point) on enrollment at selective colleges and universities, with 25 percent of the treatment group never interacting with an advisor and a mean of only 5.7 interactions (inclusive of email and text exchanges) between CollegePoint students and advisors.